Notice: I receive compensation if you buy something through affiliate links on this post. This does not change the price you would pay.

 Bowl Capacity and Design

-The KitchenAid Artisan KSMP150 mixer’s bowl holds 5 quarts, slightly more than the Classic KitchenAid’s 4.5-quart bowl.
+The KitchenAid Artisan KSM150 mixer’s bowl holds 5 quarts, slightly more than the Classic KitchenAid’s 4.5-quart bowl.

-The KitchenAid Classic is an entry-level stand mixer for beginners or homemakers who bake for a family of three.
-Its 4.5-quart bowl can hold two box cake mixes, two custom batches of cake recipes, or a double batch of icing.
+The KitchenAid Classic is an entry-level stand mixer for beginners or homemakers.
+From user feedback, its 4.5-quart bowl can hold two box cake mixes, two custom batches of cake recipes, or a double batch of icing.

-The Artisan series can accommodate three cake recipes, but it will be almost full, and scraping the content will be difficult and messy.
+Artisan owners say it can accommodate three cake recipes, but it will be almost full, and scraping the contents will be difficult and messy.
 If you have to add ingredients, only two recipes of doctored cake mixes will fit.

 KitchenAid Artisan vs KitchenAid Classic: Mixing Performance